 Philadelphia's tax on soda upheld by state Supreme Court

 HARRISBURG, Pa.
-(AP) — Philadelphia's tax on soda and other sweetened drinks was upheld Wednesday when the state's highest court rejected a challenge to the law by merchants and the beverage industry.
+(AP) — Philadelphia's tax on soda and other sweetened drinks was upheld on Wednesday when the state's highest court rejected a challenge by merchants and the beverage industry.

-The Supreme Court ruled the 1.5-cent-per-ounce levy is aimed at distributors and dealer-level transactions and does not illegally duplicate another existing tax.

 The beverage tax raised nearly $79 million in 2017, over its first 12 months in place.

-Both dissentingjustices said the tax does duplicate taxes already in place on retail sales of soda in the city, violating the Depression-era Sterling Act.
+Both dissentingjustices said the tax duplicates taxes already in place on retail sales of soda in the city, violating the Depression-era Sterling Act.

 "A rose by any other name smells just as sweet, and, whether styled a retail tax or a distribution tax, the levy here at bar, like the state sales tax, raises revenue specifically by burdening the proceeds from the retail sale of sugar-sweetened beverages," wrote Justice David Wecht, who dissented.
 "This the Sterling Act does not allow."

-Philadelphia Mayor Jim Kenney, a Democrat, hailed the ruling.
-He said the ruling "offers renewed hope for tens of thousands of Philadelphia children and families who struggle for better lives in the face of rampant poverty.
+Philadelphia Mayor Jim Kenney, a Democrat, hailed the decision, saying the ruling "offers renewed hope for tens of thousands of Philadelphia children and families who struggle for better lives in the face of rampant poverty."

 The tax benefits schools, parks, playgrounds and libraries.